-Buy-sell provisions are common in real estate partnership agreements.
-Most of our partners are institutional investors who have a history of direct investment in retail real estate.
-Our partners in our joint venture properties may initiate these provisions at any time.
-If we determine it is in our best interests to purchase the joint venture interest and we believe we have adequate liquidity to execute the purchase without hindering our cash flows, then we may initiate these provisions or elect to buy.
+initiate these provisions at any time.
+If we determine it is in our stockholders' best interests for us to purchase the joint venture interest and we believe we have adequate liquidity to execute the purchase without hindering our cash flows, then we may initiate these provisions or elect to buy.
 If we decide to sell any of our joint venture interests, we expect to use the net proceeds to reduce outstanding indebtedness or to reinvest in development, redevelopment, or expansion opportunities.